 The size of a finger is typically recorded in millimeters to be as precise as possible.
 Because of this, ring sizes are usually shown with a matching millimeter finger size.
 Matching these measurements to the closest degree is the best way to determine your ring size.

 Men and women tend to vary greatly in standard ring sizes.
 The average ring size of a woman is between 6 and 8, while the average size of a man’s is between 9 and 11.
 However, that does not mean you will necessarily fall into these parameters.
-Many people live outside the average ring size as referenced in a ring size chart for women and men.
+Many people live outside the average ring size as referenced in a ring size chart for men and women.
 But no fear, finding beautiful engagement rings for small hands or large hands that fit your style and finger isn’t as daunting as you may think.

-According to the U.S. and Canadian measurement scale, common ring size can range from 3 to 13.5 for adults, with a standard ring size 3 measuring at 14mm and a size 13.5 measuring at 22.6mm.
+According to the U.S. and Canadian measurement scales, common ring sizes can range from 3 to 13.5 for adults, with a standard ring size 3 measuring at 14mm and a size 13.5 measuring at 22.6mm.
 For better reference, ring size increases by a 0.4 mm increment for every half size up.

 Accuracy in Ring Sizing